rocky-linux/documentation/docs/books/learning_bash/05-tests.md

 !!!
 Note

-    Since numerics are treated by the shell as regular characters (or strings), a test on a character can return the same result whether it is treated as a numeric or not.
+    Since numeric values are treated by the shell as regular characters (or strings), a test on a character can return the same result whether it is treated as a numeric or not.

     ```
-    $ test "1" = "1"
+    test "1" = "1"
-    $ echo $?
+    echo $?
     0
-    $ test "1" -eq "1"
+    test "1" -eq "1"
-    $ echo $?
+    echo $?
     0
     ```